Top 5 Most Expensive Cigars in 2021

 Ashton Estate Sungrown

 Landing in the middle spot of our Top 5 Most Expensive Cigars 0f 2021 is the delicious Ashton Estate Sungrown.
 This series is another cigar that was born out of celebrating milestones, much like the Padron Special Series.
-The 24 Year Salute from Ashton is the latest celebration cigar that honors one of the best luxury cigar brands to ever grace the industry we love and adore.
+The 24 Year Salute from Ashton is the latest celebration cigar that honors one of the best luxury and expensive cigar brands to ever grace the industry we love and adore.

 This rare Dominican puro uses a gorgeous Dominican Habano leaf for the wrapper that was aged at the Chateau Fuente farm.
 While smoking this medium to full-bodied limited-edition beauties, you’ll detect delicious flavor notes of black pepper, leather, cedar, cashew, and grass.